philgyford/flickr-download-favorites/README.md

 * Downloads all your 'Fave' photos and videos from Flickr
 * Saves JSON files of data about each one
+* Makes a basic HTML file listing all the downloads
 * Can do the same for 'Photos of You'